 Refining Eagle Fatality Estimates and Informed Curtailment

-*New in 2020* Incorporating incidental eagle carcass detection to improve eagle take estimates: Evaluate methods of incorporating incidental carcass detections by wind facility operations staff into the overall estimated probability of detection at an operating wind facility to provide a methodology for operators to more accurately estimate eagle take.
+*Continuing in 2021* Incorporating incidental eagle carcass detection to improve eagle take estimates: Evaluate methods of incorporating incidental carcass detections by wind facility operations staff into the overall estimated probability of detection at an operating wind facility to provide a methodology for operators to more accurately estimate eagle take.

 Evaluating Habitat-Based Impacts for Grouse

-*Continuing in 2020* Assessing lesser prairie-chicken response to a wind energy development: Continue the fourth year of data collection and analysis of a control-impact study investigating the potential effects of wind facilities on the lesser prairie-chicken to provide data previously lacking to inform siting decisions within lesser prairie-chicken habitat.
+*Continuing in 2021* Assessing lesser prairie-chicken response to a wind energy development: Continue the fifth year of data collection and analysis of a study investigating the potential effects of wind facilities on the lesser prairie-chicken to provide data previously lacking to inform siting decisions within lesser prairie-chicken habitat.
+View 2019 report.